chihebchebbi/Azure-Sentinel-Entity-Hash-VT-Scanner/README.md

 ![](Sentinel-VT.png)

-This is a Python code snippet to scan a file hash of an Azure Sentinel alert using VirusTotal
+This is a Python code snippet to scan a file hash from an Azure Sentinel alert using VirusTotal

 ## Usage
 ```